Lollipop Lust Kill: Band history

 Lollipop Lust Kill was formed in 1996 in Toledo, Ohio with the original line-up including DeadGreg, Dr. Distorto, Evvy Pedder, D. Human, and drummer Bloody Sunday.
-Prior to Evvy (Pedder's) 1996 induction into the fold, the band had resided under the moniker 'Candy Killers'.
-The name 'Lollipop Lust Kill' was derived partly from a desire by the original members to incorporate a sugar-coated, tongue-in-cheek feel to the band's name, with the 'lust kill' portion inspired randomly from a description of serial killer John Wayne Gacy in the Encyclopedia of Serial Killers as a 'lust killer' read aloud one evening by Pedder to the rest of the band.
-Lollipop Lust Kill was born.
-Bloody Sunday would be replaced by R. Cynic prior to the release of Motel Murder Madness with the departed drummer's brother Killer K. joining the band on keyboards during this time.

-The band played their first show at the popular Toledo, Ohio haunt Frankies with a band named Toilet, which included future keyboardist Killer K. on guitar.
-They would continue to play in and around Toledo establishing a rabid and loyal fan base colloquially known as 'The Lollipop Guild'.

-In 1998, Lollipop Lust Kill were finalists in Toledo WBUZ radio's "Buzz Band Showdown" earning them a spot on WBUZ's second local artist CD and opening a radio showcase concert, Buzzfest '98, with another Toledo-based band, Sugar Buzz.
+In 1998, Lollipop Lust Kill were finalists in Toledo WBUZ radio's "Buzz Band Showdown", earning them a spot on WBUZ's second local artist CD and opening a radio showcase concert, Buzzfest '98, with another Toledo-based band, Sugar Buzz.
 Performers included just-signed Kid Rock, Sevendust, Candlebox, Caroline's Spine, Fuel and Stabbing Westward.

-In 2000, Lollipop Lust Kill self-released their full-length debut, Motel Murder Madness, which catapulted them into the top ten of MP3.com.
-Their major label debut, My So Called Knife, was produced by Sylvia Massy and recorded in her haunted studio in Weed, California.
+In 2000, Lollipop Lust Kill self-released their full-length debut, Motel Murder Madness.
+Their major label debut, My So Called Knife, was produced by Sylvia Massy and recorded in Weed, California.
 Massy is known for her work with Tool, System of a Down, Prince and Johnny Cash.
-The album featured a heavy rock re-make of Depeche Mode's song "Personal Jesus".
-It was released by Artemis Records in June 2002, but the album was met with lukewarm sales.
+The album featured a heavy rock remake of Depeche Mode's song "Personal Jesus".
+It was released by Artemis Records in June 2002, but the album was met with mediocre sales.